Updated: September 2018

 Social Media Integrations

-There are four tabs in the Yoast SEO plugin.
-I generally ignore the middle two.
+There are three tabs in the Yoast SEO plugin.
+I generally ignore the last one.
 Page analysis rarely works for me and advanced is something I don’t want to mess with.
-If you’re a beginner, I suggest you skip over those two tabs and head straight for the social tab.
+If you’re a beginner, I suggest you skip over those two sections and head straight for the social tab.

 If you like to give your articles a different headline and description on Facebook, you have that option here.
 Again, I tend to leave my headline the same everywhere.

 I do, however, generally upload a Facebook-sized graphic for the article.
 This ensures Facebook will have the proper sized graphic to go with your article.
 Depending on how your site was built, your developer may not have coded things quite right and Facebook may not pick up the best graphic when you and others link to it.
-Uploading a 1200 x 627 pixel graphic here ensures you will always see the best one, no matter who shares the link on Facebook.
+Uploading a 1200 x 628 pixel graphic here ensures you will always see the best one, no matter who shares the link on Facebook.
+Use the same graphic in the Twitter tab.

 Final SEO Check